Mets vs. Cubs MLB Betting Odds, Trends & Prediction

-The Mets vs. Cubs series begins at Wrigley Field on Friday afternoon at 2:20 p.m.
-ET from Wrigley Field.
-With Jose Quintana set to oppose Shota Imanaga in the pitching matchup, what’s the smart bet today in Chicago?
+The Mets vs. Cubs series continues on Saturday afternoon at 2:20 p.m.
+ET.
+With Tylor Megill opposing Jameson Taillon in the pitching matchup, what’s the smart bet today at Wrigley Field?

 Game Matchup & Betting Odds